-- 186. The matching adjustment (MA) is an adjustment to the basic risk-free interest rate, based on the spread on an undertaking's own portfolio of matching assets, less a fundamental spread that allows for default and downgrade risk. - 187.
+- 10.6.1.
+The matching adjustment (MA) is an adjustment to the basic risk-free interest rate, based on the spread on an undertaking's own portfolio of matching assets, less a fundamental spread that allows for default and downgrade risk. - 10.6.2.
 Undertakings must calculate the MA themselves, based on their own assigned portfolios of eligible assets.
-Rather than publishing the MA, EIOPA publishes only the fundamental spreads that undertakings should use, together with the following information: - a. for assets other than government bonds, the probability of default (PD) to use in the de-risking of the cash flows of the assigned assets, - b. the probability of default expressed as a part of the spread used to calculate the fundamental spread, - c. the cost of downgrade (CoD), - d. the long-term average spread (LTAS). - 188.
-For corporate bonds the fundamental spread is calculated as FS = max(PD+CoD, 35%·LTAS).
+Rather than publishing the MA, EIOPA publishes only the fundamental spreads that undertakings should use, together with the following information: - a) for assets other than government bonds, the probability of default (PD) to use in the de-risking of the cash flows of the assigned assets. - b) the probability of default expressed as a part of the spread used to calculate the fundamental spread. - c) the cost of downgrade (CoD). - d) the long-term average spread (LTAS). - 10.6.3.
+For corporate bonds the fundamental spread is calculated as FS = max (PD+CoD, 35%·LTAS).
 Consequently, the fundamental spread is not always the sum of PD and CoD.
 Where the floor relating to the LTAS applies the fundamental spread is larger than that sum.
-In general, the MA should be calculated on the basis of the amount FS PD = max(CoD, 35%·LTAS PD). - 189.
-EIOPA publishes both the probability of default and cost of downgrade for each relevant asset class, duration and credit quality step. - 190.
-The steps involved in calculating the Matching Adjustment are set out in Article 77c of the Solvency II Directive and Articles 52 to 54 of the Delegated Regulation. - 191.
+In general, the MA should be calculated based on the amount FS PD = max (CoD, 35%·LTAS PD). - 10.6.4.
+EIOPA publishes both the probability of default and cost of downgrade for each relevant asset class, duration, and credit quality step. - 10.6.5.
+The steps involved in calculating the Matching Adjustment are set out in Article 77c of the Solvency II Directive and Articles 52 to 54 of the Delegated Regulation. - 10.6.6.
 For each relevant currency, the Matching Adjustment for an undertaking will be a single number expressed in basis points.
-This single number should be added to the basic risk-free interest rate term structure for that currency at all maturities (i.e. it should be applied as a parallel shift of the whole of the basic risk-free interest rate term structure).
+This single number should be added to the basic risk-free interest rate term structure for that currency at all maturities (i.e., it should be applied as a parallel shift of the whole of the basic risk-free interest rate term structure).